nats-io/nats-architecture-and-design/adr/ADR-32.md

 ###### Idle heartbeats

 `Consume()` should always utilize idle heartbeats.
 Heartbeat values are calculated as follows:

-- If no heartbeat value is provided by the user:
-  - if `expiry < 60s`, set the heartbeat value to `expiry / 2`
-  - if `expiry >= 60`, set the heartbeat value to 30s
-- If heartbeat value is provided by the user, validate whether `idle_heartbeat > 500ms && idle_heartbeat <= expires / 2`

 An error is triggered if the timer reaches 2 * request's idle_heartbeat value.
 The timer is reset on each received message (this can be either user message, error message or heartbeat message).